Rights of defendants in criminal proceedings - Greece

-The purpose of this step is to clarify the case as far as possible in order to determine whether there are serious indications that the accused has committed the offence, so that it is referred to the competent court or not.
+This stage is aimed at unraveling the case as far as possible and determining whether there are strong indications that the defendant has committed the crime so as to commit them or not for trial by the competent court.

-At this stage the case is tried until the decision is taken and the judgment is delivered.
+At this stage the case is tried until a verdict is reached and handed down.

-This is the means provided for by the law in favour of a person, in order to be able to challenge the decision of a criminal court.
+This refers to the means provided by law to a person to enable them to challenge the decision of a criminal court.

 Details about all of these stages in the process and about your rights can be found in the factsheets.
-This information is not a substitute for legal advice, it is only the provision of general instructions.
+This information is not a substitute for legal advice and is intended to be for general guidance only.

 If you are the victim of a crime, you can find full information about your rights here.

 Please note that the European Commission plays no part in the procedures for criminal prosecutions which are adopted in the various Member States and cannot assist you if you have a complaint.
 Information is provided in these factsheets about how to complain and to whom.

 Click on the links below to find the information that you need

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.